-Admis ssions Checklist for All Programs: tment with an Admissions Representative Comple ete Admissions Testing (see program acceptance criteria below) Comple eted Enrollment Application Copy of f Driver's License (at least 18 years old) or a state issued identification Official High School Transcripts and/or Official GED Transcripts Transc ripts from all prior colleges/universities attended (if applicable) 0 Official Transcripts required for students requesting transfer credit evaluation Level II Criminal Background check (must be valid upon start date of the program) Additio nal Requirements for Nursing Programs with a Wait List: All applicants will participate in a verbal interview with the nursing program director.
-This interview is scored, and applicants scoring Average or Exceptional will be moved higher on the list than those scoring Below Average.
-This program is expected to have a waiting list.
-Applicants will be considered for admission once all requirements are turned in for the acceptance committee to review.
-One criterion which may put students on the waiting list instead of being immediately accepted is the verbal interview requirement.
-Accepted applicants will be notified and must complete the remainder of any requirements prior to Orientation to be allowed to start classes.
-Accepted applicants who do not complete all requirements will be moved to the bottom of the waiting list and another qualified applicant will be chosen. nal Requirements for Professional Nursing Bridge Entry Option: Active License to practice as a Licensed Practical Nurse Practical Nurse Education transcripts Additio nal Requirements for Physical Therapist Assistant: Submit two (2) Official Reference Questionnaires (Professional references, such as past employer, academic, etc.; References cannot be related to student).
-Complete 8 Documented observation hours in a Physical Therapy Setting One Typed Essay; Essay topics will vary per student Accept ance Cr riteria: (earned s a high school diploma, General Equivalency Diploma (GED), or higher education credential d associate degree or higher) g Admissions Testing Professional Nursing: ATI Test of Essential Academic Skills (TEAS) overall minimum score of 62% or Wonderlic SLE minimum score of 20 • Physical Therapist Assistant: Wonderlic SLE minimum score of 20
+Admissions Che ecklist for All Programs: ☐ Appointme ent with an Admissions Representative ☐ Complete A Admissions Testing (see program acceptance criteria below) ☐ Completed Enrollment Application and paid a non-refundable \$50 Application Fee Copy of Dri iver's License (at least 18 years old) or a state issued identification ☐ Official Hig h School Transcripts and/or Official GED Transcripts ☐ Transcripts s from all prior colleges/universities attended (if applicable) o Offi icial Transcripts required for students requesting transfer credit evaluation □ Level II Cr riminal Background check (must be valid upon start date of the program) ee for the Professional Nursing program will be waived for a Taylor College Practical who passed the PN-NCLEX and has an active Licensed Practical Nurse, LPN, license.
+Additional l Requirements for Nursing Programs with a Wait List: inte the App acce inst app Orie req will Additional □ Act applicants will participate in a verbal interview with the nursing program director.
+This erview is scored, and applicants scoring Average or Exceptional will be moved higher on list than those scoring Below Average.
+This program is expected to have a waiting list. plicants will be considered for admission once all requirements are turned in for the eptance committee to review.
+One criterion which may put students on the waiting list tead of being immediately accepted is the verbal interview requirement.
+Accepted plicants will be notified and must complete the remainder of any requirements prior to entation to be allowed to start classes.
+Accepted applicants who do not complete all uirements will be moved to the bottom of the waiting list and another qualified applicant libe chosen.
+Requirements for Professional Nursing Bridge Entry Option: ive License to practice as a Licensed Practical Nurse actical Nurse Education transcripts Additional l Requirements for Physical Therapist Assistant: em j omit two (2) Official Reference Questionnaires (Professional references, such as past ployer, academic, etc.; References cannot be related to student).
+Implete 8 Documented observation hours in a Physical Therapy Setting e Typed Essay; Essay topics will vary per student Acceptance Criter ria: (earned ass nigh school diploma, General Equivalency Diploma (GED), or higher education credential sociate degree or higher) missions Testing ■ Pr of e rofessional Nursing: ATI Test of Essential Academic Skills (TEAS) overall minimum score 62% or Wonderlic SLE minimum score of 22 ysical Therapist Assistant: Wonderlic SLE minimum score of 20